ClearC2/c2-form/readme.md

 [See the working example.](example/src/Example.js)

 ## Redux-less
 There is also a redux-less HOC that uses component state.
 You do not need to pass in a `formName`.
-The passed down props are exactly the same.
+The passed down props are exactly the same except for `deleteForm`.
+This is not passed down because `deleteForm` is only relevant for the redux enabled `formHOC` HOC.

 ```js
 import {withForm} from 'c2-form'